bomberstudios/jekyll-repo-template/README.md

 A template for Jekyll 4, deployed to GitHub Pages using GitHub Actions, with local development using Docker.

+This project supports plugins and other features that are not available in the default GitHub Pages environment.

 It uses the excellent [Just the Docs](https://just-the-docs.com/) theme, check their docs for more information on how to customize it.

 ## How to use

-- Create a new repository using this template.

-  You can click the 'Use this template' button on the repository page, or use `degit` to use the template from the command line:
+- Create a new repository using this template by clicking the 'Use this template' button, or running `degit` from a command line:

   ```shell
   npx degit bomberstudios/jekyll-repo-template my-new-repo